10up/brightcove-video-connect/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
-1.1.2 is a major bugfix release and is reccommended for all users

-= 1.1.1 =
-1.1.1 is a major bugfix release and is reccommended for all users

-= 1.1.0 =
-1.1.0 is a bugfix and new feature update that is recommended for all users

-= 1.0.9 =
-1.0.9 is an important bugfix and is recommended for all users

-= 1.0.8 =
-1.0.8 is an important bugfix and is recommended for all users

-= 1.0.6 =
+= 1.1.3 =
-1.0.6 is a major bugfix and is recommended for all users
+1.1.3 solves many JavaScript errors that users have been experiencing and is recommended for all users

-= 1.0.0 =
-First Release